deanWombourne/AFNetworking-streaming/README.md

 ### No SBJson?
 What if you don't want to have SBJson as a dependency? i.e. you might be parsing an XML stream or you might just not like SBJson ;) That's easy, just require the Core subpod instead of everything.
 SBJson is only a dependency of the JSON item serialiser subpod :)

+### Old SBJson (3 or lower)
+This pod has a dependency on SBJson4 so any projects still using the SBJson pod version lower than 4 won't have any conflicts.

 ## Author
 Sam Dean, deanWombourne@gmail.com